hms-dbmi/service-workbench-infrastructure-tools/README.md

 ```

 # Lambdas
-## Notification
+## User account creation - notification to user via SES
+path: `notifications/user`

-Requires the lodash layer to be deployed.
+requires: lodash layer

+Sends an email through SES to the user who's account has been marked as activated through the SWB ui.

+### Notes:
 Because this stack did not originate the dynamodb table, it can not add a stream to the table post-deployment.
 The original stack must be updated to include a stream, or one must be added manually (which could be overwritten on future deployments).
 ```yaml
 # yml file where table is created, like /main/solution/backend/config/infra/cloudformation.yml
 Resources: